alejandrorgijon/plada_package/README.md

 ```
 ## Functions

+During my PhD I needed some specific functions in R, but I could not find a package that would do them.
+Therefore, I decided to develope them.
+I used this functions to analyze microbial genomes assembled from metagenomes (MAGs), but I certainly think many people from other fields can find them useful!

 At the moment, `plada` has 5 functions that I developed to help me managing and sorting data.
 Maybe in the future I will include more functions.
 The package also includes 3 fake datasets (`sequences`, `some_bacteria and `random_data`) to test the functions included here.